Saberkhani6688/saberkhani6688.github.io/_pages/research.md

 ### Survey and Oil Infrastructure Map
 ![Survey and Oil Infrastructure Map](/images/Survey%20and%20Oil%20Infrastructure%20Map.pdf)
-*Figure 2: Geographic distribution of survey districts and major oil infrastructure in Iraq.*
+* Geographic distribution of survey districts and major oil infrastructure in Iraq.*

 ---